opencv-java/opencv-java-tutorials/docs/source/02 - First Java Application with OpenCV.rst

 Add a User Library
 ------------------
-If you followed the previous tutorial (``Installing OpenCV for Java``), you should already have the OpenCV library set in your workspace's user libraries, if not please check out the previous tutorial.
+If you followed the previous tutorial (``Installing OpenCV for Java``), you should already have the OpenCV library set in your workspace's user libraries; if not please check out the previous tutorial.
 Now you should be ready to add the library to your project.
 Inside Eclipse's ``Package Explorer`` just right-click on your project's folder and go to ``Build Path --> Add Libraries...``.